 The time frame for completion of required actions under this resolution process may be extended for good cause as necessary to ensure the integrity and completeness of the investigation, to comply with a request by law enforcement, to accommodate the availability of witnesses, to account for College breaks or pre-approved leave, to account for the complexities of an investigation (e.g., the number of witnesses and volume of information provided by the parties), or to address other legitimate reasons.
 Any extension of a time frame, and the reason for the extension, will be shared with the parties in writing.
-Best efforts will be made to complete the resolution process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.
+Best efforts will be made to complete the resolution process in b.

-b.
 Informal Resolution